mckramer/jquery-placeover/README.md

 This plugin was initially inspired by the [OverText plugin for MooTools](http://mootools.net/docs/more/Forms/OverText).
 It attempts to bring this basic concept to jQuery, but also improve the handling to match native placeholder handling.

 ## Quickstart
-You do not have to do anything special to use OverText.
+You do not have to do anything special to use Placeover.
 Define a input as you would normally, specifying the placeholder with its attribute.
 ```html
 <input type="text" name="firstName" placeholder="First name" />
 ```